 DAY 1: HALIFAX ARRIVAL

 Arrive in the port city of Halifax and transfer independently to your hotel.
 Halifax is a quintessential Maritime destination and cultural hub of Atlantic Canada, offering visitors a vast scope of things to do and places to explore.
-Allow yourself some time exploring the beautiful waterfront area.
+Allow yourself some time to explore the beautiful waterfront area.

 DAY 2: HALIFAX > PEGGY’S COVE > HALIFAX